ghotiphud/rust-web-starter/README.md

 A small example of Rocket & Diesel usage can be found in `/api_server/src/posts.rs` on [this branch](https://github.com/ghotiphud/rust-web-starter/tree/diesel_blog).

 Calling the api from React can be seen in `/web/src/App.tsx`

+# Troubleshooting

+If Rocket ever fails to build with an error concerning nightly version date, this can be fixed by rebuilding the docker container with the latest nightly `docker-compose build --no-cache api_server`.